Sydney Ferries: Maintenance

 Balmain Shipyard in Mort Bay was established about 1890 by Balmain Ferry Company as a depot, ferry wharf and ferry coaling wharf but through amalgamations and government takeovers, has become the present Sydney Ferries' Maintenance Facility and Training base and is leased to Transdev Sydney Ferries.

 Incidents

-On 12 May 2004 the Louise Sauvage crashed into a wharf at Rose Bay.
+On 12 May 2004, the Louise Sauvage crashed into a wharf at Rose Bay.
 A small number of minor injuries resulted from the accident, which was blamed on a steering mechanism fault.

-In January 2007, one man died after a Sydney RiverCat, Dawn Fraser, collided with a dinghy.
+In January 2007, one man died after the Sydney RiverCat, Dawn Fraser, collided with a dinghy.

 In March 2007, a Sydney Ferries vessel crashed into a whale-watching ship before hitting Pyrmont Bridge in Darling Harbour.